dstearle/shrimp-king/README.md

 - Dashboard Section: dynamic Y axis for chart
 - Inventory Section:
 - Market Section:
-- Search Filter: clear out code in SearchSelect.vue, connect to vuex, use in both Inventory and Market pages
+- Search Filter: have chosen tags filter out a list, ability to remove tags, connect to vuex, use in both Inventory and Market pages
 - Misc: sass for badges

 <br>